Checklist

 You can configure checkboxes to appear as selected or not selected by default.
 You can also configure the checkboxes to display in a specific list order.

-You can configure checklist to display links for any checklist item or grant your end users access to edit mode.
-Editing rights include the ability to add, edit, and delete links in a checklist or specify link text for a particular link address.
+You can configure checklist to display links for any checklist item or grant your end users access to edit the checklist.
+Users can add, edit, and delete links in a checklist or specify link text for a particular link address.
 Additionally, you can configure checklist to open all links in the current window or in a new window.

 Loading spinner